 The Company maintains policies and procedures to value financial assets or financial liabilities using the best and most relevant data available.

-The following methods and assumptions were used to estimate the fair values
+The fair values of the financial assets and liabilities are included at the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.